nls1729/acme-code/activities-config/README.txt

            is based on Ubuntu which has a patch applied to the shell which causes the missing hot corners.
 Gnome Shell 3.32 aparently does not allow a reactive St.Bin which was used to close the message.
 The St.Bin has been replaced with an St.Button to fix the problem.
 See 2017-11-11 for all the details of the workaround for the patch.

+2019-06-09 Tag timers and return GLib.SOURCE_REMOVE.

 ...